top of page

 Our Progress and Action

-• We have a Data Protection Officer, who is Rozel Ridgway who works in the Central Services Team.
+• We have a Data Protection Officer, who is Jenny Goodall School Data Protection Officer – mailbox: schooldataprotection@devon.gov.uk

 • Our GDPR policy is reviewed and updated every two years and is issued to all staff as part of their induction.
 This is a key Trust policy which all staff will be required to read and confirm their understanding.